JenniferHJones/liri-node-app/README.md

     * NOTE:  If no movie name is entered, LIRI defaults to "Mr. Nobody"

 4. `do-what-it-says`
-    * Uses the fs Node package to take the text inside the random.txt file to call one of LIRI's commands.
+    * Uses the fs Node package to take the text inside the random.txt file to call the spotify-this-song command using "I Want it that Way"

+NOTE:
+* Command results are logged to `log.txt` file.
+* No command results in a prompt:
+* Unrecognized command results in a prompt:
+___
 ## Technology
-* API - OMDB (via Axios)
+* API - OMDB (via NPM Axios)
-* API - Bands in Town (via Axios)
+* API - Bands in Town (via NPM Axios)
 * Node.js
+* NPM Dotenv
 * NPM Spotify
 * JavaScript
 * Moment.js